 How could we pair people up globally in a way that was easy to implement?

 The solution: Have a Donut

-The solution came to us by happenstance in the form of a Slackbot called Donut.
+The solution came to us by luck in the form of a Slackbot called Donut.
 One of Donut’s founders, Dan Manian, met our Director of Customer Success, Steve Hopkins, at an event celebrating the launch of our diversity and inclusion survey.
-Not long after, Steve and I were discussing our global onboarding process, and he suggested I meet with Dan to talk about Donut.
+Not long after, Steve and I discussed our global onboarding process, and he suggested I meet with Dan to talk about Donut.

 Donut enables us to pair up Campers within Slack and allow them to schedule an outing for themselves, be it in person or virtually.
-We introduced Donut as an experiment and invited Campers to participate, with an offer to pay up to $10 per pair for coffee or snack.
+We introduced Donut as an experiment and invited Campers to participate, offering to pay up to $10 per pair for coffee or snack.
 We later learned that the $10 reimbursement wasn’t a necessary incentive, as most participants don’t submit an expense.

-Every three weeks, participants of the lottery get an automated message from the friendly Donut bot.
-The bot creates a chat between participants, so they can decided when and where to meet.
+Every three weeks, lottery participants get an automated message from the friendly Donut bot.
+The bot creates a chat between participants, so they can decide when and where to meet.

-Our team assumed that people wouldn’t have too hard of a time striking up a conversation, but we provided some talking points to get things started like – “If you could abolish one piece of modern technology, what would it be and why?” and “What were you doing before you joined Culture Amp?”
-We also provided some conversation starters related to work, but our aim was to provide a context where people weren’t expected to talk about work.
+Our team assumed that people wouldn’t have too hard of a time striking up a conversation.
+Still, we provided some talking points to get things started, like – “If you could abolish one piece of modern technology, what would it be and why?” and “What were you doing before you joined Culture Amp?”
+We also provided some conversation starters related to work, but we aimed to provide a context where people weren’t expected to talk about work.
 The focus was to foster a sense of connectedness.

 Getting to know fellow Campers

 The Camper Coffee Lottery remains strong after two years of use.
 There are close to 100 Campers in the channel at any time, and it is consistently updated with pictures and funny blurbs of people’s meetings.